econandrew/hn_mystery_files/README.md

 It sounds like twooclock has other files in this format, so if they don't render 100% correctly with my notebook, I can probably use them to fill in some of the gaps in my decoder / renderer.

-You can interact with this notebook without installing anything locally by [running it](https://mybinder.org/v2/gh/econandrew/hn_mystery_files/HEAD?labpath=hn_mystery_files.ipynb) on the Alan Turing Institutes Binder service.
+You can view the notebook with the code and renderings of all four files [here on github](hn_mystery_files.ipynb) or [run it without installing anything locally](https://mybinder.org/v2/gh/econandrew/hn_mystery_files/HEAD?labpath=hn_mystery_files.ipynb) on the Alan Turing Institutes Binder service.
 To make the second half run, you'll have to uncomment and run the `!pip install pillow` command to install the `pillow` image library.